airframesio/specs/README.md

 # Specifications for Airframes Features
-Specifications for Large, Impactful, or Interesting Airframes Features
+Specifications for large, impactful, or interesting Airframes features.

 ## Specifications